Lucid Air: Powertrain

-Battery/charging
+Battery and charging

 Lucid Motors plans to offer a nationwide charging plan to customers in the US through its joint agreement with Electrify America.
 The 800-volt DC charging system, first used by the Porsche Taycan, allows variable voltages up to 1000 volts, and thus is fully compatible with Lucid's 924-volt electrical architecture.

 When used with a 300 kW or higher charging station, the vehicle can gain 300 miles of range in 20 minutes.
 The vehicle features a bidirectional rectifier capable of supplying up to 19.2 kW (240V ~ 80A) of AC power that could power a home or other load.

 It upconverts 400-volt or lower power coming from a charger to its operating voltage.
 It downconverts the battery pack's 900 volts to 400 volts to power other loads in the vehicle or to charge another vehicle.

 The company claims that its 2170 cells differ significantly from normal lithium ion cells due to their tolerance of repeated cyclic fast charging and non-use for a prolonged period of time while maintaining capacity.

+The Lucid Air is also capable of vehicle-to-vehicle (V2V) charging, but only when using the optional RangeXchange cable in conjunction with the second generation 40A Mobile Charging Cable.

 Features

-Other standard features include: "LED headlights, all the necessary hardware for autonomous driving, four high resolution screens (three of which are touch sensitive), 19-inch alloy wheels, 10 speaker sound system, 12-way power adjustment for the front seats with heating, front and rear trunk with a total luggage space of around 900 liters, and over-the-air software updates."
+Other standard features include: "LED headlights, all the necessary hardware for autonomous driving, four high resolution screens (three of which are touch sensitive), 19-inch alloy wheels, 10-speaker sound system, 12-way power adjustment for the front seats with heating, front and rear trunk with a total luggage space of around 900 liters, and over-the-air software updates."

 The Air can be optioned as a dual-motor, all-wheel-drive powertrain producing up to 1,111 hp for the top of the range Air Dream Edition P.

-Other options include: "active suspension, a panoramic sunroof, executive rear seats that can recline up to 55 degrees, a 29 speaker sound system with noise cancellation, 20 or 21-inch alloy wheels, and 22-way electric adjustment front seats with ventilation, dynamic bolsters and massage."
+Other options include: "active suspension, a panoramic sunroof, executive rear seats that can recline up to 55 degrees, a 29-speaker sound system with noise cancellation, 20 or 21-inch alloy wheels, and 22-way electric adjustment front seats with ventilation, dynamic bolsters and massage."

+Safety

 Reception

-The car was chosen as one of the Top 10 Tech Cars by the IEEE in 2018 and is the 2022 Motor Trend Car of the Year.
+The Lucid Air was chosen as one of the Top 10 Tech Cars by the IEEE in 2018 and is the 2022 Motor Trend Car of the Year.
+Also in 2022, Lucid Air achieved the record for Longest Range and Fastest Charging Speed of any vehicle ever tested by Car and Driver.
+In April 2023 the Lucid Air was named the 2023 World Luxury Car of the Year by the World Car Awards.
+In April 2024, Car and Driver included the 2024 Lucid Air Sapphire in its annual Lightning Lap.
+It set a time of 2:44.3 around Virginia International Raceway, making it both the fastest EV ever tested and the fastest four-door ever tested around the track.